How does the Database work?

 How accurate is the Database?

-Massively accurate!
-Information is constantly updated by our Web spiders, corporate spies, and secret automated computer infiltration techniques.
+Amazingly accurate!
+Information is constantly updated by our Web spiders, psychic researachers, and secret automated computer infiltration techniques.

-Why isn't the information on an attraction the same every time I read its page?
+Why isn't the information on a ride the same every time I read its page?

 Because it changes whenever the Database system detects new facts.
-Any time an official Disney site adjusts its description, Google Earth detects a change in building location, or some random person edits Wikipedia, the Database incorporates that data into its dynamically generated attraction report.
-Even these FAQs are changed automatically!
+Any time an official Disney site adjusts its description, someone posts a status update to Facebook, or some random person edits Wikipedia, the Database incorporates that data into its dynamically generated attraction report.
+Even these FAQs are updated automatically!

 How does the Automated Schedule Planner figure out exactly, precisely when I should visit an attraction?